Project V: Caterham confirms it's working with Yamaha on 2026-bound production version

 Caterham Project V

-It doesn’t look like a Seven at all, but it does promise to keep to the values of the Caterham company – so in theory it does look like a Caterham after all: ‘A Caterham Seven’s design is simple and minimalist, it’s designed for its intended function, to be lightweight and fun to drive,’ said the brand’s new chief designer Anthony Jannarelly.
+While the Project V doesn’t look like a traditional Caterham, the brand says it promises to keep to the values of the company.
+‘A Caterham Seven’s design is simple and minimalist, it’s designed for its intended function, to be lightweight and fun to drive,’ said the brand’s new chief designer Anthony Jannarelly.
 ‘With Project V, we’re applying this philosophy to the sports coupé architecture to create a seducing and timeless silhouette.
 Every single feature has to justify itself from a weight perspective to maintain lightness and optimise driver engagement.’

 Caterham Project V